david88502/brain_interpreter/README.md

 - This interpreter is based on the BF language created by Urban Müller in 1993.
 - Special thanks to the C++ community for their valuable resources and support.

-Feel free to modify and improve this template to suit your specific interpreter.
-Happy coding! 😊 Remember to replace yourusername with your actual GitHub username and adjust the paths and examples to match your project structure.
-Also, include the relevant sections for dependencies, installation instructions, contributing guidelines, and any additional information you think is necessary for your interpreter.